RCIC-UCI-Public/website-rcic/docs/source/hpc3/reallocations.rst

 Overview
 --------

-The vision defined in 2016 was that any :bluelight:`faculty member at UCI could request up to 200,000 core hours/year at no direct cost`.
+The vision defined in 2016 was that any :bluelight:`Faculty member at UCI could request up to 200,000 core hours/year at no direct cost`

 UCI invests in new equipment every year to reach this particular goal.
 The RCIC executive committee also approved a plan that would not result on over-allocation of HPC3.

 **There are numerous challanges in fairly providing access to these hours**: